Siege of Plei Me: Pursuing the PAVN

 On 1 November elements of the 1st Brigade, 1st Cavalry located a PAVN hospital area and killed 99 or more soldiers at a cost of 11 Americans dead and 47 wounded.
 On 3–4 November, the Americans ambushed (and were in turn counter-ambushed) an element of the newly arrived PAVN 66th Regiment, killing an estimated 72 PAVN at a cost of 4 American dead.
 This firefight was distinguished by the first use of helicopters to reinforce and supply an American unit at night.
 On 6 November, two American companies engaged in a lengthy firefight with PAVN elements with the US claiming to have killed 77 at a cost of 26 American dead and 73 wounded.
 Between 9 and 11 November the 1st Brigade was withdrawn to its base at An Khe and replaced with the 3rd Brigade.

 On November 10, the 3rd Brigade was ordered to perform a diversionary maneuver by switching the operational direction to the east to entice B3 Field Front to regroup its three regiments in assembly areas, to stage a second attack on Plei Me camp set for November 16.

 On November 11, intelligence sources revealed the disposition of the three PAVN regiments: the 66th at vicinity YA9104, the 33rd at YA 940010, and the 32nd at YA 820070.

 On November 12, the 3rd Brigade was given orders to prepare for "...an air assault near the foot of the Chu Pongs," at 14 mi northwest of Plei Me.
 On November 13, Colonel Brown met with Lieutenant Colonel Moore and told Moore "...to conduct an air-mobile assault the following morning."
 On November 14, the 1st Battalion, 7th Cavalry Regiment air assaulted into LZ X-Ray, starting the Battle of Ia Drang which lasted from 14 to 18 November 1965.
 The PAVN B3 Field Front Command decided to postpone the renewed attack on Plei Me camp and met the new threat with its 7th and 9th Battalions.

-Miscellaneous

-During the battle, A-1E Skyraider (s/n 52-132442) pilot Captain Melvin C. Elliott was shot down while strafing the area around the camp.
-After evading the PAVN for 36 hours by covering himself with mud, Elliott was rescued by helicopter.

-During the siege, U.S. President Lyndon Johnson telephoned Beckwith to congratulate him on his defense of Plei Me.